GulliverPepito/rpi-owncloud/README.md

-# OwnCloud on Docker on a Respberry Pi
+# OwnCloud on Docker on a Respberry Pi (SQLite only)

 This project makes it possible to run OwnCloud on Docker on a Respberry Pi!